ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 ### Application runtime control {: #app-runtime}

 With the application runtime control, you can use Debug to inspect the app's state at start time.
-This capability is useful when you are troubleshooting an app that crashes on start.
+This capability is useful when you are troubleshooting an app that fails on start.

 While you are developing your app, you can select from the following actions: